 For students it’s one thing to know how to spell, but it’s another thing to transfer that knowledge into writing.

-Helping students successfully make this transition is a challenge faced by many teachers, according literacy experts Sharon and Phil Callen, who talked about the issue on The Teacher’s Tool Kit For Literacy podcast.
+Helping students successfully make this transition is a challenge faced by many teachers, according literacy expert Sharon Callen, who talked about the issue on The Teacher’s Tool Kit For Literacy podcast.

 To do this, teachers must firstly find out what their students need to know through effective analysis of student writing.